 pl Specifies the local row permutation of distributed sparse matrix.
 If pl(1) is equal to 0, then there isn't row permutation.
-Specified as: pointer to integer array of dimension equal to number of local row (matrix_data[psb_n_row])
+Specified as: an allocatable integer array of dimension equal to number of local row (matrix_data[psb_n_row])

 pr Specifies the local column permutation of distributed sparse matrix.
 If PR(1) is equal to 0, then there isn't columnm permutation.
-Specified as: pointer to integer array of dimension equal to number of local row (matrix_data[psb_n_col])
+Specified as: an allocatable integer array of dimension equal to number of local row (matrix_data[psb_n_col])